LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/Alternatives.md

 ## Error-Handling Alternatives

+Hopefully, you’re convinced of the central role exceptions play in idiomatic C++ programs.

+Sometimes, unfortunately, you won’t be able to use exceptions:

+In embedded development where real-time guarantees are required; tools simply don’t (yet) exist in this setting.
+With luck, this will change soon, but for now, you’re stuck without exceptions in most embedded contexts.

+There is legacy code that doesn't use.
+Exceptions are elegant because of how they fit in with RAII objects.
+When destructors are responsible for cleaning up resources, stack unwinding is a direct and effective way to guarantee against resource leakages.
+In legacy code, you might find manual resource management and error handling instead of RAII objects.
+This makes using exceptions very dangerous, because stack unwinding is safe only with RAII objects.
+Without them, you could easily leak resources.

 Error handling is a major issue in all real-world software, so naturally there are a variety of approaches.
 If an error is detected and it cannot be handled locally in a function, the function must somehow communicate the problem to some caller.
 Throwing an exception is C++’s most general mechanism for that.